INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Related Work

+By definition, INRs are data-specific \emph{e.g.,} NeRF models are trained for a particular 3D scene.
+Recent works try to develop general INRs that could represent multiple transformations (or data points) within a single neural representation \cite{chen2022transformers,kim2023generalizable, conde2024nilut}.

-\paragraph{Example-Based Learning} Example-based learning is concerned with models that take an example that represents the required task and apply this task to an input image.
-Image Analogies \cite{hertzmann2023image, liao2017visual, vsubrtova2023diffusion} is a type of algorithms that utilize a pair of images that specify a transaction to be applied on an input image.
-Other research reframes it as a visual prompting \cite{bar2022visual,nguyen2024visual} and in-context learning \cite{wang2023images,wang2023context,gu2024analogist,najdenkoska2024context} to create a general-purpose model that extended to more tasks like segmentation, image enhancement, and style transfer.
+\paragraph{\textbf{Example-Based Learning}} Example-based learning is concerned with models that take an example that represents the required task and apply this task to an input image.
+Image Analogies \cite{hertzmann2023image, liao2017visual, vsubrtova2023diffusion} is a type of algorithms that utilize a pair of images that specify a transformation to be applied to an input image.
+Other research reframes it as a visual prompting \cite{bar2022visual,nguyen2024visual} and in-context learning \cite{wang2023images,wang2023context,gu2024analogist,najdenkoska2024context} to create a general-purpose model that extends to more tasks like image enhancement and style transfer.
 These methods utilize a pair of images as an example to learn the underlying task and generalize to new unseen ones.
-In this paper, we reformulated the task of reference-based image editing as an example-based method by transferring edits instead of style.
+In this paper, we reformulated the task of reference-based image editing as an example-based method by transferring edits.

-\paragraph{Related Datasets} We needed to create our own dataset because of the limitations of the current datasets.
-The dataset proposed by Neural Preset~\cite{ke2023neural} is limited to simple color modifications applied through 3D LUTs, moreover, it is \underline{not publicly available}, neither the 3D LUTs used to create it.
+\paragraph{\textbf{Related Datasets}} We needed to create our own dataset because of the limitations of the current datasets.
+The dataset proposed by Neural Preset~\cite{ke2023neural} is limited to simple color modifications applied through 3D LUTs, moreover, it is \underline{not publicly available}.
 The dataset proposed by Deep Preset~\cite{ho2021deep} is not publicly available.
 Moreover, the dataset has limited variety in terms of images and modifications.
-The well-known MIT5K dataset~\cite{fivek} only includes 5 different photographer styles, furthermore, most of the transformations are global \ie many times a single 3D LUT.
+The well-known MIT5K dataset~\cite{fivek} only includes 5 different photographer styles, furthermore, most of the transformations are global i.e. many times a single 3D LUT.